cid-doc/cid-doc.github.io/README.md

 ## Features <a name="Features" />
-The CID consists of four main executables subdivided into two graphical tools and two command line utilities.
+The CID consists of four main executables subdivided into two graphical tools (`cid-gtk` and `cid-change-pass-gtk`) and two command line utilities (`cid` and `cid-change-pass`).
 Both pairs contain equivalent features and they all accept the following general options as a command line argument:

 | Options       | Description               |
 | ------------- | ------------------------- |